 Protected footpaths consist of a separated lane for pedestrians on each side of the street.
 Pedestrians are protected from motor vehicles by a kerb.

 Best practice footpaths provide sufficient width so people can walk side by side, or pass others.
 The required width increases as a function of traffic.
-The Walking Space Guide from Transport for NSW offers guidelines for five types of footpaths, ranging from 2 metres wide on local streets to 4.5 metres wide on busy shopping streets.
+Yarra’s Transport Strategy targets a minimum unobstructed clear width of 2 metres, which aligns with best practice such as the NSW Walking Space Guide.

 A best practice footpath continues at grade (without dropping to street level) when crossing minor side streets, using colour and texture to differentiate the footpath from the street, so drivers give way as they cross the footpath:

-Best practice footpaths use quality paving on top of concrete, which resists moving or cracking (from reactive soils or tree roots), and distinguishes the footpath from the black asphalt used on the road.
-Finally, best practice footpaths are integrated to form a footpath network.
+Best practice footpaths use quality paving to distinguish the footpath from the asphalt on the road, and are integrated to form a footpath network.

 Reasonable effort in Yarra